Girls' Frontline: Spin-off games and sequels

 The tactical role-playing game Reverse Collapse: Code Name Bakery (逆向坍塌：面包房行动) developed by MICA Team and published by X.D.
 Network was released for Nintendo Switch, Microsoft Windows, and smartphone platforms.
-Set 30 years after in the same universe as Girls' Frontline, it is a remake of the original dōjin game Code Name: Bakery Girl featuring new art, character voices, story, and game mechanics.
+Set 30 years after in the same universe as Girls' Frontline, it is a remake of the original dōjin game Code Name: Bakery Girl, featuring new art, character voices, story, and game mechanics.

 In May 2020, a sequel titled Girls' Frontline 2: Exilium (少女前线2：追放) was announced for release on smartphone platforms, alongside two spin-off games titled Girls' Frontline: Glitch Land (少女前线：谲境) and Girls' Frontline: Neural Cloud (少女前线：云图计划).
 Exilium stills follow the core design of turn-based tactical combat, however introduces 3D modelling for the characters.
 Under producer Yuzhong's direction, the games feature different aesthetic styles, with Exilium and Glitch Land featuring a more realistic, cinematic style, Code Name Bakery having a more grave and stern aesthetic, and Neural Cloud with a more exaggeratedly cuter design.
 Neural Cloud was released in China in September 2021, and worldwide in November 2022, while Exilium released in China in December 2023, and worldwide in December 2024.
 The development of Glitch Land was placed on indefinite hiatus, after the game's producer left Sunborn.

-On September 4, 2025, a mobile third-person shooter spin-off game titled Girls' Frontline: Fire Control (formerly known under the development title "Project NET") was officially announced.
-The game is developed by Hecate Team, a subsidiary studio of Sunborn, is made using the Unity3D engine, and soft-launched in select regions starting from October 23, 2025.
-According to Sunborn, this game is intended to penetrate emerging markets such as Southeast Asia, the Middle East and CIS, which the company has yet to properly establish a foothold in prior to this game.
+On September 4, 2025, a mobile PvP third-person shooter spin-off game titled Girls' Frontline: Fire Control (formerly known under the development title "Project NET") was officially announced.
+The game was developed by Hecate Team, a subsidiary studio of Sunborn.
+It was made in the Unity3D engine.
+The game was launched in select regions starting from October 23, 2025.
+(Note: Soft-launched in Thailand on October 23, 2025, launched in the rest of Southeast Asia (excluding Vietnam) on November 27, 2025.)
+According to Sunborn, this game was intended to reach emerging markets such as Southeast Asia, the Middle East and CIS, which the company has yet to properly establish a foothold in prior to this game.
+Despite these initial plans to expand to other regions, Hecate Team announced that the game will terminate its live service on August 26, 2026.
+Later at an anniversary concert event on May 2, 2026, Yuzhong announced another project by Hecate Team titled Girls' Frontline: SEED (少女前线：蓝蝶契约 (Girls' Frontline: Blue Butterfly Contract)), a PvE-focused cooperative third-person shooter which features team compositions involving distinct player classes, and is developed based on player feedback from Girls' Frontline: Fire Control.
+The game is scheduled for a 2026 release.

-Fingertip Breakthrough (指尖突围) is a standalone singleplayer survivors-like spin-off game based off the Girls' Frontline universe, announced in November 2025 for release on iOS and Android.
+Fingertip Breakthrough (指尖突围) is a standalone singleplayer survivors-like spin-off game based on the Girls' Frontline universe, announced in November 2025 for release on iOS and Android.